djiauwfar/djiauwfar/README.md

 - Chinese : Djiauw Chao Chong / 饶超崇

-I currently work for PT Barito Integra Teknologi as a Frontend Developer, I also have a Computer Hardware Business i.e. Explore Valveer Hardware.
+I currently work for PT Barito Integra Teknologi as a Frontend Developer, I also have a Computer Hardware Business with my girlfriend i.e. Explore Valveer Hardware.

 Some of my deployed Projects :
 - Florena Florist v0.1 - EJS Version : https://floflorist.herokuapp.com